 Enjoy a show at the

-Union Bank & Trust Pavilion
+Atlantic Union Bank Pavilion

 Catch a ride by water

 Enjoy spending time on the water with a trip on the Elizabeth River Ferry.
 The ferry is a fun and affordable way to see the Portsmouth waterfront or visit Norfolk.
 Children always find it special and exciting to sit on the top deck and watch the giant ferry wheel churn through the water.
-If you have a special destination in mind or want a different kind of boat ride, the Norfolk-Portsmouth Water Taxi is just a phone call away.

 Museums & Galleries